ipfs/ipfs-update/.github/ISSUE_TEMPLATE/bug-report.md

 #### Version information:
 <!-- Output From `ipfs-update --version`

-Please check dist.ipfs.io for a newer version of ipfs-update and update if necessary.
+Please check dist.ipfs.tech for a newer version of ipfs-update and update if necessary.
 Report back if the problem persists.
 -->

 #### Description: